blinkk/amagaki/CONTRIBUTING.md

 - Avoid merge commits.
 Use the "rebase and merge" strategy or "squash and merge" strategy (preferred for larger features or commits).
+- Preserve the PR# in commit message subjects so the relevant discussion can be found later.
 - Commits that can be merged directly to `main`:
   - Comments/documentation
   - Implementing functionality that has already been scaffolded